moscatogelato/raydium-liquidity-remover/README.md

 # FAQ
 1. I received an error stating module "blabla" not found.
 Simply copy the error to bing chat and say how to fix this error.
 2. The program gave me an error saying market program id mismatch at the time of sending txn.
-Solution: goto utils>constants and read what is written there about a SERUM_PROGRAM_ID.
+Solution: goto `utils` > `constants` and read what is written there about a [**SERUM_PROGRAM_ID**](https://github.com/kokiez/raydium-liquidity-remover/blob/main/utils/constants.py#L19).

 # References